Modifying Skate Fit and Balance:

 Neverdull44 on SkatingForums.com used an innovative solution that didn't need fancy tools: "I heated up with an air dryer for about 5 minutes, moving it back & forth so as not to burn it.
 Then, I put the screwdriver head [My note: she means the blunt handle] where I wanted a punch and held it for about another 5 minutes.
 Then, I put the boot on & lace it all up & stand in it."
 She credits the idea to Tim Burt, an expert skate technician at the "incredible SPORTS Pro Shop".
 She was working on Edea boots made of composite materials (Warning: as mentioned here, Edea boots are easy to destroy if you heat mold them wrong.) - probably carbon fiber plus plastic resin, like high end hockey boots, not leather like most figure skating boots, but the same ideas should apply to leather, though it might take a little longer.
 I haven't tried this, but if you need to hold the stretch longer, you might improvise by putting a hard rubber ball inside the area to be stretched, a thick cloth on the outside, and use a wood clamp to push them together.
 (Don't apply enough pressure to tear the leather.)

-Boot size can be expanded a bit by using them with wet socks.
+Some people say boot size can be expanded a bit by using them with wet socks.

 It is hard to completely eliminate the pain from high level boots, because they are so stiff.
 Many people buy boots that are too stiff for them, because they think more expensive boots must be better.
 Really stiff boots are only needed for high level jumps, though some stiffness is needed to support the very deep edges ice dancers favor.
 You can often order ice dance boots with softer fronts, tongues, and lower backs, but with somewhat stiff sides, which is a good compromise.
-You can also cut V-shaped notches between two levels of lace hooks, about midway up the foot where the ankle bends, to make bending easier, but that may help cause break-down.
+You can also cut V-shaped notches between two levels of lace hooks, about midway up the foot where the ankle bends, to make bending easier, but that may help cause premature break-down.

 Next